Pacers vs. Bucks NBA Betting Odds, Prediction & Trends

 Pacers vs. Bucks Public Betting Information

-Our NBA Public Betting Information page indicates that 59% of public bettors are currently backing the Pacers when it comes to the spread.
+Our NBA Public Betting Information page indicates that 60% of public bettors are currently backing the Bucks when it comes to the spread.
 This information is subject to change throughout the day, however, so be sure to check the link so you’re receiving the most up-to-date public betting data.

 Indiana Pacers Daily Fantasy Spin

-Pacers power forward Jalen Smith won’t play in his team’s In-Season Tournament game on Thursday due to a left heel contusion.
-Smith would also sit out Saturday if Indiana advances to the championship game of the tournament.
-Jalen Smith is averaging 10 points and 5.5 rebounds per game in 15.4 minutes per contest for Indiana this season.
-Smith’s absence should lead to more minutes for Pacers big men Isaiah Jackson and Jarace Walker on Thursday.
+Pacers forward Jalen Smith will miss Wednesday night’s road tilt with the Bucks due to a left heel contusion.
+Smith is averaging 10.0 points and 5.5 rebounds per game in 15.4 minutes per contest for Indiana this season.

+Indiana point guard Andrew Nembhard will also sit out Wednesday.
+He’s nursing a bone bruise in his right knee.
+Nembhard is averaging 7.0 points and 4.1 assists per game in 18.1 minutes per contest for the Pacers in 2023.

 Milwaukee Bucks Daily Fantasy Spin